TechieDrixx/the-FirstLore/README.md

 Zilon continued his work quietly for another decade.
 He trained a succession of assistants, each required to memorize one hundred identification numbers before touching a single jar.
 When asked why, he said that memory was the first defense against erasure.

-His last logged statement before his death reads, \*"Records hold.
-I did not look away\*."
+His last logged statement before his death reads, "Records hold.
+I did not look away."
 The line has since been carved above the entrance to the every Kavian Reliquary.

-\*\*Order Prime Kessa Valdris\*\* pioneered Project Lattice.
+**Order Prime Kessa Valdris** pioneered Project Lattice.
 There was a quiet certainty about her, a sense that she could see the structure of things before they took form.
 She was educated at one of Alta's foremost academies where she distinguished herself early in structural genetics and frequency theory.

 Her instructors described her as a mind sensitive to pattern and intolerant of disorder.
 That discipline carried her to KavTech during its first wave of expansion, where her work on augmentation would push the boundaries of science.

 Project Lattice began as a minor offshoot in adaptive reinforcement, a study in merging bio-alloy filaments with living tissue to create self-supporting architecture within the body.
-Under Kessa's leadership, it evolved into a pursuit of living symmetry \\- a theory that flesh and alloy could harmonize.
+Under Kessa's leadership, it evolved into a pursuit of living symmetry \- a theory that flesh and alloy could harmonize.

-The first prototypes failed violently\\!
+The first prototypes failed violently\!

-She declared the rare survivors, silver-veined and resonant-voiced, as "\*holy triumphs\*."
+She declared the rare survivors, silver-veined and resonant-voiced, as "holy triumphs."

 Her team spoke of her intensity with both admiration and fear.
 She required silence in the labs except during calibration, when she would hum the base frequency herself until the instruments aligned.
 Observers said she carried herself with the composure of an artist inspecting an unfinished fresco.
 She was calm, patient, but dangerous to interrupt.